Ypertex/blog/content/articles/jumpcloud-curl-error-22/index.md

 tags:
 - Technology
 - Tutorials
-summary: JumpCloud is a great tool to enable Single Sign On for whatever devices you have.
+summary: JumpCloud is a great tool to enable Single Sign-On for whatever devices you have.
 Find out how to work around curl error 22 to keep using it on Linux.
 images:
 - https://res.cloudinary.com/ypertex/image/upload/c_fill,dpr_auto,f_auto,g_auto,h_630,q_auto,w_1200/8a0f15ad-90b4-44b6-be9f-98261403072f
 aliases: